symfony/symfony/UPGRADE-5.0.md

 FrameworkBundle
 ---------------

+ * The project dir argument of the constructor of `AssetsInstallCommand` is required.

  * Removed support for `bundle:controller:action` syntax to reference controllers.
 Use `serviceOrFqcn::method` instead where `serviceOrFqcn` is either the service ID when using controllers as services or the FQCN of the controller.